 Consumer Complaints and Inquiries

 The FDIC investigates consumer complaints about FDIC-supervised institutions and answers inquiries from the public about consumer protection laws and banking practices.
-In 2006, the FDIC received 9,652 written complaints, of which 3,442 were against state nonmember institutions.
-The Corporation responded to over 97 percent of these complaints within corporate timeliness standards.
-The FDIC also responded to 3,870 written and 4,188 telephone inquiries from consumers regarding state nonmember institutions.
+In 2007, the FDIC received 11,624 written complaints, of which 4,457 were against state nonmember institutions.
+The Corporation responded to over 93 percent of these complaints within timeliness standards established by corporate policy.
+The FDIC also responded to 3,656 written and 3,321 telephone inquiries from consumers regarding state nonmember institutions.
 Overall in 2007, the FDIC handled 5,856 consumer telephone calls from the public and members of the banking community about consumer protection issues not including deposit insurance inquiries.